 Doha's first pet-friendly park, Al Bidda Park, is also easily accessible from this metro station.
 It takes around 12 minutes on foot to get to Qatar Bowling Center.

-Al Bidda station is also the interchange for the Red and Green Line.
+Al Bidda station is also the interchange for the Red and Green Lines.

-This station connects all the three lines of the Doha Metro.
-There is currently one Metrolink route (M138) servicing the nearby areas.
+This station connects all three lines of the Doha Metro.
 Points of interest include the following:

 Al Doha Al Jadeda Station